Chevere4E/eduardodavid-mg/content/pages/style-guide.md

 ---
-title: Eduardo David
+title: Eduardo David - CV
 subtitle: >-
   The style guide provides you with a blueprint of default post and page styles.
   The style guide is also a great reference for suggested typographic treatment and styles for your content.
 img_path: /images/header-2.jpg
 seo:
-  title: Theme Style Guide
+  title: Eduardo David - CV
   description: A reference for suggested typographic treatment and styles for your content
   extra:
     - name: 'og:type'